vakila/automerge.github.io/docs/introduction.md

 # Introduction

 Before getting into the code, we suggest that you sit down for a few minutes to understand some core concepts.
-If you've used CRDTs such as Y.js before, you can safely skip this step.
-Some of these topics are fundamental to understanding how software built with Automerge differs from typical Cloud software, like MongoDB.
-Although we may use terms that are specific to Automerge, these properties are fundamental to building applications using CRDTs.
+If you've used CRDTs before and know how they work, you can safely skip this step.
+Although we may use terms that are specific to Automerge, these properties are fundamental to building any application using CRDTs.

 > Philosophically, if I modify a google doc my computer is asking Google for permission to edit the file.
 (You can tell because if google’s servers say no, I lose my changes.)
 In comparison, if I git push to github, I’m only notifying github about the change to my code.
 My repository is mine.
 I own all the bits, and all the hardware that houses them.
 This is how I want all my software to work.
 >